dweber019/backstage-plugins/plugins/api-docs-module-wsdl-backend/README.md

 ## Local development

 There is a local setup at `plugins/api-docs-module-wsdl-backend/dev` which can be started with `yarn --cwd plugins/api-docs-module-wsdl-backend start` from the root.

+## License

+SaxonJS is free of charge but not open source, you can find the license [here](https://www.saxonica.com/saxon-js/documentation2/index.html#!conditions/public-license).